Last Updated on: 18th September 2023, 05:43 pm

 You can also learn how to get rid of vape smoke in a room here.

-How Does Vape Smoke Compare To Cigarette Smoke With Staining Walls?
+How Does Vape Smoke Compare To Cigarette Smoke Stains On Walls?

-- Chemical composition: Cigarette smoke contains thousands of chemicals, including tar and nicotine, which are responsible for staining walls (see https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0086391 for a more scientific explanation) with a yellowish or brownish hue.
+1. Chemical composition: Cigarette smoke contains thousands of chemicals, including tar and nicotine, which are responsible for staining walls (see https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0086391 for a more scientific explanation) with a yellowish or brownish hue.
 Vape smoke, on the other hand, consists mainly of propylene glycol, vegetable glycerin, nicotine, and flavorings.
-While vape smoke may still stain walls, the residue is generally less visible and intense compared to cigarette smoke.
+While vape smoke may still stain walls, the residue is less visible and intense than cigarette smoke.

-- Ease of removal: Both cigarette smoke and vape smoke stains can be challenging to remove, but cigarette smoke stains are generally harder to clean due to the tar and amounts of nicotine content.
-Vape smoke stains can often be cleaned using vinegar and water, commercial cleaners, or gentle cleaning products, while cigarette smoke stains may require stronger cleaning agents, priming, or repainting the walls.
+4. Ease of removal: Both cigarette smoke and vape smoke stains can be challenging to remove, but cigarette smoke stains are generally harder to clean due to the tar and amounts of nicotine content.
+Vape smoke stains can often be cleaned using vinegar and water, commercial cleaners, or gentle cleaning products.
+In contrast, cigarette smoke stains may require stronger cleaning agents, priming, or repainting the walls.

 While both cigarette and vape smoke can cause staining on walls, cigarette smoke stains are typically more visible, harder to remove, and leave a stronger, lingering odor compared to vape smoke stains.
 However, it’s important to note that vape smoke can still leave residue and cause staining, particularly in poorly ventilated areas or with heavy vaping.